 Being aware of the potential triggers for challenging behaviour can be the first step in reducing the behaviour.
-Knowing what the triggers are can help you to avoid them.
+Knowing what the triggers are can help © 2013 The Challenging Behaviour Foundation. www.challengingbehaviour.org.uk Tel.
+01634 838739 you to avoid them.
 If you can't avoid them, it can help you to predict specific times that challenging behaviour may be more likely to happen, so you can help the person to cope better.